vk-maurya/PDF-QLM/README.md

 ---

-*Note: While I achieved improved results using the LLama2-7B LLM, you have the option to experiment with alternative models by simply modifying the model name within the configuration file.
+*Note:You have the flexibility to select different sentence embeddings and LLM models by just changing configure file.